johnmidgley/opencola/opencola-server/core/model/README.md

 * `id`: The id of the transaction, which is the hash of the previous (signed)transaction.
 * `authorityId`: The id of the authority (person) whose activity is being.
-* [`transactionEntities`](./src/main/kotlin/io/opencola/model/TransactionEntity.kt): A more effeicient representation of facts, where redundant authorityIds and entityIds are removed.
+* [`transactionEntities`](./src/main/kotlin/io/opencola/model/TransactionEntity.kt): A more efficient representation of facts, where redundant authorityIds and entityIds are removed.
 * `epochSecond`: The time at which the transaction occured.
 (This should probably be switched to epochMillisecond)

 Transactions are then compressed (if they are in fact smaller after compression) and [signed](./src/main/kotlin/io/opencola/model/SignedTransaction.kt) by the appropriate authority public key.